-Jorge Abalo is a self taught artist who has been making art for as long as he can remember.
-He began working in digital art in the 1990s, and did comic illustration, design, 3D modeling, and flame fractals (Apophysis) before being introduced to Mandelbulb 3D in 2011.
+Jorge Abalo is a self-taught artist who has been making art for as long as he can remember.
+He began working in digital art in the 1990s, and did comic illustration, design, 3D modelling, and flame fractals (Apophysis) before being introduced to Mandelbulb 3D in 2011.
 His work is a surreal and beautiful take on fractal art.

 Californian DeviantArt illustrator Jacob Ankney creates some pretty incredible fractal art designs.
 We adore his take on nature and his ability to incorporate the fractal art style into flowers, trees and more.
-The colours and texture create an encompassing feeling of awe and inspiration and what's more, you can buy the prints!
+The colours and texture create a feeling of awe and what's more, you can buy the prints!